jnalanko/DKS/README.md

 ## Installation

+Precompiled x86-64 Linux binaries are available at [releases](https://github.com/jnalanko/DKS/releases).

+To build from source, follow these steps:

 * Step 1: [Install the latest Rust compiler](https://rust-lang.org/tools/install), if not already installed.
 This does not require root privileges.
 * Step 2: Clone and enter the repository: `git clone https://github.com/jnalanko/DKS --recursive; cd DKS`.
 * Step 3: Compile and install by running `cargo install --path .` in this directory.